 The Best Fluorocarbon Fishing Line For Trout

 The primary advantage of fluorocarbon line is that it is the most invisible fishing line to the fish and it’s very abrasion-resistant which can be great if you are fishing around a lot of rocks or logs.
 It also tends to sink and has less stretch than monofilament which makes it the best fishing line for trout.

-The downside to fluorocarbon is that it can be stiff and can cause problems on spinning reels and because of that I do not recommend it for spinning reels.
-Anglers claim some fluorocarbon lines are stiff right out of the package and have seen it practically jump off the spool of spinning reels causing all kinds of problems.
-Fluorocarbon can also be expensive for a good line.
+The downside to fluorocarbon is that it can be stiff and it can cause problems on spinning reels, and because of that I usually do not usually recommend it to beginners or average anglers for their spinning reels.

-Often, when using a fluorocarbon line, any slack in the cast can cause problems on spinning reels.
+Often, when using a fluorocarbon line, any slack in the cast or after the cast can cause problems on spinning reels.

 One of the best fluorocarbon lines for baitcasting reels is Seaguar Tatsu Fluorocarbon Line, so if you want to try a fluorocarbon line that actually works on bait cast reel then this is one of the best one.